Lessons From Lucy & Friends:

 - Feel the feeling of safety and comfort.

-I am always in awe and humbled by the profound and wise lessons that the animals share with we humans.
+I am always in awe and humbled by the profound and wise lessons that animals share with we humans.